Optimal Multi-View Video Transmission in Multiuser Wireless Networks by Exploiting Natural and View Synthesis-Enabled Multicast Opportunities: Average Weighted Sum Energy Minimization

 \subsection{Suboptimal Solution}

 Although the complexity for obtaining an optimal solution of Problem~\ref{View selection} has been reduced based on Lemma~\ref{optimality properties}, the complexity of Algorithm 1 is still unacceptable when $K$ is large.
-In this part, we propose a low-complexity algorithm to obtain a suboptimal solution of Problem~\ref{View selection and resource allocation}, as illustrated in Fig.~\ref{structure_2}.
+In this part, we propose a low-complexity algorithm to obtain a suboptimal solution of Problem~\ref{View selection and resource allocation}.

 First, by Lemma~\ref{optimality properties}, we can replace $x_v$ in Problem~\ref{View selection and resource allocation} with $\max_{k\in\mathcal{K}}y_{k,v}$ for all $v \in \overline{\mathcal{V}}$, without loss of optimality.
 Recalling that $\mathbf{p}$ can be determined by $\mathbf{e}$ and $\mathbf{t}$, we can use $\mathbf{e}$ instead of $\mathbf{p}$.
-The discrete constraints in (\ref{binary constraint y}) can be equivalently transformed to
+The discrete constraints in (\ref{binary constraint y}) can be equivalently transformed to: